 Brooks had ten bridesmaids stand by her side, including fellow models Robin Holzken and Annika Krijt.
 They all wore navy silk pajama sets as they got ready together.

-For the ceremony, Brooks wore a custom Oscar de la Renta gown featuring a strapless neckline, fitted silhouette, and statement back of fabric-covered buttons.
+For the ceremony, Brooks wore the "Oberon" gown from Pronovias, which features a strapless neckline, fitted silhouette, and statement back of fabric-covered buttons.
 She accessorized with wedding shoes from family friend Dee Keller and jewels from Ring Concierge, Angara Jewelry, and Jade Trau.
 Her final accessory?
 A ring from Billy's mother that she tied to her bridal bouquet.

 Brooks first said "yes" to her dress while shopping with her mother, sister, and future mother-in-law.
 However, the dress got one additional seal of approval before she walked down the aisle.
 "My dad came to the dress fitting, which was so special to have him there for that process," she says.
 "The girls were making jokes about who was going to shed the first tear.
 When I came out in the dress, my dad 'fainted' when he saw me.
 I knew it was the right dress!"